absterjr/Cartoonizer/README.md

 # Cartoonizer

 This project was created using Python libraries OpenCV and NumPy.
+There is a library called OpenCV which provides a common infrastructure for computer vision applications and has optimized-machine-learning algorithms.
+It can be used to recognize objects, detect, and produce high-resolution images.

 This project is an implementation of Bilateral Filters, Upscaling and Downscaling the image to create blur effects on the image.